AElfProject/aelf-docs/docs/quick-start/developers/nft-tutorial/index.md

 ### Configure Portkey Provider & Write Connect Wallet Function

-We'll set up our Portkey provider to allow users to connect their Portkey wallets to our app and interact with our NFT smart contract.
+We'll set up our Portkey provider to allow users to connect their Portkey wallets to our app and interact with the aelf smart contracts.
+We'll be interacting with the already deployed multi-token contract for this tutorial.

 **Step 1.
 Locate the File:**